|

 keys, then shifting the barrel along its length.
 This brings a

 different set of pins and staples in line with the keys.
-There is a piece of paper pasted

 inside the top lid which has a list of the seven musical pieces.
 The